gemmadlou/ACF-Page-Template-Custom-Field/README.md

 # ACF Custom Field Type: Page Template

-Choose a relationship to a page templates as a custom field.
+Choose a relationship based on a page template.
 This option is not currently an option with ACF Custom Fields.